Cala Figuera, Mallorca: What to Expect & Why You Should Visit

 Note: We have been to every single one of these beaches.
 It was A LOT of work but we love it!
 Mallorca is one of our favorite spots to vacation in the summer.
 I hope you find this information helpful.
 Thanks so much for reading!

-Next articleCala Figuera beach in Formentor (Mountain Goats, snorkeling, cliff jumping!)
+Next articleCala Figuera Beach in Formentor (Mountain Goats, snorkeling, cliff jumping!)

 Hey there!
 I'm Claire, the founder of avenlylane.com & avenlylanetravel.com.
 While spending 4 years completely bedridden and miserable from an unexpected illness I decided to begin writing about my past travel adventures and now the rest is history.
 Thank you so much for visiting the website.
 I hope you enjoy it!